We simply cannot wait for the new MLB season to start, and we are counting down the days until that very first pitch is ...

-If you are a fan of the Kansas City Royals, then you know that the only thing that matters right now is how they are expected to perform in the 2021 season.
-Do the Kansas City Royals have the star power to make it all the way to the playoffs in 2021?
+If you are a fan of the Kansas City Royals, then you know that the only thing that matters right now is how they are expected to perform in the 2022 season.
+Do the Kansas City Royals have the star power to make it all the way to the World Series in 2022?

 Still got some burning questions about the Kansas City Royals?
 Well, we have answered some of the most common questions people have, hopefully, you will find the answer you are looking for below!

 The Kansas City Royals play their games at Kauffman Park.

 The Kansas City Royals is owned by John Sherman.

 Have the Kansas City Royals won an MLB World Series?

 The Kansas City Royals have won two World Series which occurred in 1985 and 2015.

 Who is the Kansas City Royals general manager?

 J. J. Picollo is the general manager of the Kansas City Royals.

 Are you wondering if the Kansas City Royals are playing tonight?
 Well, SportsTips has all the details you need about upcoming Kansas City Royals games!
 Make sure you check this page at the top for all the details you are looking for.